Welcome to the Mentor Protégé Connection (MPC)!

 The mentor corporations are companies that are headquartered in Georgia or have a significant presence in the state.
 These mentor firms are leaders in their respective industries and are committed to small business development and supplier diversity.
 They represent a broad spectrum of industry categories, including transportation, education, logistics, manufacturing, telecommunications, consulting services and information technology.
 These firms are also exemplary corporate citizens, playing a major role in community development, charitable projects and philanthropy.
 For the small firm looking to go to the next level, these kinds of relationships are priceless.

 Small business candidates must submit an application to be considered for the program and are screened according to a set of admissions criteria.
 If selected, a protégé firm is paired with a large corporate mentor to focus on such areas as:

 - New products, services, and lines of business

 - Professional development and training

-- 5. Operations and systems, including HR, IT, telecommunications, security and logistics
+- Operations and systems, including HR, IT, telecommunications, security, and logistics

 - Industry trends and strategic planning

-MPC is administered by the Georgia Minority Supplier Development Council, in partnership with the Georgia Tech Enterprise Innovation Institute and the State of Georgia.
-Sponsorship and administrative support is provided by many of Georgia’s leading corporations.
+The Georgia Mentor Protégé Connection (MPC) is a business development program administered by the Georgia Education Foundation (GEF) in partnership with the Department of Economic Development and the Georgia Institute of Technology.
+Administrative support is provided by many of Georgia’s leading corporations.